rpspringuel/hyphen-la/patterns/README.md

 ## Format conversion

 The patterns are in the patgen format used by TeX.
+You can download them in other forms on the [webpage](http://gregorio-project.github.io/hyphen-la/), but if you want to convert them yourself:

 ### libhyphen (LibreOffice, Adobe, etc.)